No Stitch, No Injection, No Pain

 - Refractive lens exchange (RLE) – RLE replaces your eye’s clear natural lens with an artificial intraocular lens (IOL).
 The procedure for RLE is virtually identical to cataract surgery.
 The difference is that in RLE, the lens being replaced is clear, rather than a cloudy lens due to a cataract.
 Based on the condition of your eye and lifestyle, your surgeon will help you choose a Multifocal, Trifocal, or Toric IOL.

-A residual refractive error after cataract surgery can be corrected by Laser Vision Correction or Lens-based procedure.
+A residual refractive error after cataract treatment can be corrected by Laser Vision Correction or Lens-based procedure.
 The choice of surgery will depend on factors such as degree of refractive error, glaucoma, co-morbid corneal and retinal conditions, and eye measurements.
-Get in touch with our Cataract experts who can guide you on your treatment options.
+Get in touch with our Cataract experts who can guide you on your cataract treatment options.

 MORE ABOUT REFRACTIVE LENS EXCHANGE (RLE)